Children’s Rights Scholarship 3

 To be eligible for this scholarship you must:

-After graduation, the applicant must return to his or her home country and bring into practice the knowledge obtained during the programme, in order to improve the implementation of international children’s rights in their home country.
+After graduation, scholarship recipients must return to their home country and bring into practice the knowledge obtained during the programme, in order to improve the implementation of international children’s rights in their home country.

 You cannot be awarded a Children’s Rights Scholarship 3 if: